Philip Westfall, August 17, 2022

 ...But wait, beautiful aesthetics are only half the battle!

 The one thing that really sets a 404 page apart from the rest is the way it ties into your brand, products, services, and direct calls-to-action that re-engage your visitors so they continue exploring your site.

 The following brands did a great job of producing custom 404 pages that check all the boxes.

 So simple, yet so smart.
-20th Century Fox leverages scenes from their movies to poke fun at the dreaded 404 page, as they do with this scene from ‘Revenge of the Nerds’.
-You can even get a little revenge of your own - by purchasing the movie at a discounted rate!
+20th Century Fox leverages scenes from their movies to poke fun at the dreaded 404 page, as they do with this scene from ‘Young Frankenstein’.

 Why not showcase your product in action?
 Specialized uses one of their riders to explain their 404 page.
 Everybody makes mistakes, why not showcase one on your custom page?